 Third, God substituted God for sinners in Jesus Christ.
 The cross is not fundamentally a human sacrifice.
 Jesus, as God in the flesh, sacrificed himself for humanity.
 God is the substitute.
 The Triune community itself experiences the hideousness of sin through the Godforsakenness of the crucified one.
 The Triune community offered its own life, community, and fellowship for the sake of reconciliation with the world they loved.

-God deals with sin in Jesus Christ within the Triune community’s own life rather than externalizing that punishment.
+God deals with sin in Jesus Christ within the Triune community’s own life rather than externalizing that alienation or consequence.
 God experiences the torment of sin rather than inflicting that torment.
 The Lord of glory cried, “My God, My God, why have you forsaken me?”
 (Mark 15:34).
-The Triune community internalized the horror and punishment of sin rather than punishing humanity with eternal wrath.
-This is the love of God that sent the Son into the world as a “propitiation” for sin (1 John 4:10).
+The Triune community internalized the horror and alienation of sin rather than laying it on humanity in eternal wrath.
+This is the love of God that sent the Son into the world as a “propitiation” (expiation?) for sin (1 John 4:10).

 Why did God not just “forgive” without substitution?
 We need to say more.